 Center for Grid Security

-- A resource generation mix that maintains adequate reserve margins and necessary fuel assurance and reliability to generate power to meet market demand as well as future load growth; and
+- A resource generation mix that maintains adequate reserve margins and necessary fuel assurance and reliability to generate power that meets market demand as well as future load growth; and

 - A market structure that compensates generators for their performance in meeting peak demand.